glotzerlab/spatula/architecture.md

 We use C++, located in `src/` to perform the computational complex parts of spatula.
 Furthermore, we use `nanobind <https://nanobind.readthedocs.io/en/latest/>__` to link our C++ code to the CPython interpreter.

+### ISPC and SIMD
+We use the `Implicit Simd Program Compiler <https://ispc.github.io>__`, or ISPC, to generate highly optimized SIMD kernels for the `spatula` code.
+This provides a significant performance benefit on supported systems.
+We package PyPI wheels with support for the AVX2 instruction set on Linux and NEON on OSX-aarch64.
+For other instruction sets, we recommend building `spatula` from scratch with ISPC installed via your system's package manager.

 ## C++ Structure
 The code is broken into a few small sections
 - spatula: the heart of the algorithm and the primary interface of C++ to Python